 The Secret Buddha Garden is a mystical collection of statues surrounded by dense jungle.
 This garden was created by a local fruit farmer, and shows off intricately carved figures of deities, animals, and monks.

-Enjoy the vibrant nightlife in Chaweng
+Enjoy the nightlife in Chaweng

 For those looking for excitement after dark, Chaweng Beach is the heart of Koh Samui’s nightlife.
 From beach clubs with fire shows to lively bars and nightclubs.
 Enjoy live music, dance until sunrise while taking in the island’s electric atmosphere.